-My name is Jess Keeble-Jenkins, I am 18 years of age and I have been riding since I was 6 years old.
+My name is Jess Keeble-Jenkins and I have been riding since I was 6 years old.
 I owned my first horse when I was 10 years old and he was an off the track thoroughbred.
 This horse gave me a numerous amount of knowledge and gave me the inspiration to be an elite rider one day.
 Buddy was called ‘Sir Lame a Lot’ as he always had multiple injuries and lameness issues, but I got to learn about soundness and the wellbeing of a horse.
 Whilst this sounds unfortunate, he lead me to bigger and better things.

 At the age of 13, I came to the conclusion I needed a new horse to enable me to fulfill my dreams.
 With the support of my family I was able to purchase another off the track thoroughbred called ‘Alvin’.
 He was a 4 year old, 16.3hh gelding by Medal of Honour and I had no idea where it was going to lead.
 We have now been a partnership for five years and together we have gone up the grades to 1*.
 It has been hard work with lots of lessons, clinics, sweat and tears, but the achievement has been well worth it.

-2015 has been a quiet year for me as I was in year 12 at school and my main focus was on my exams.
+2015 was quiet the year for me as I was in year 12 at school and my main focus was on my exams.
 On this basis, I decided to stay at 1* and only do the local events to keep us ticking over.
-We are ready to go up to 2* but I did not want to jeopardise my education.
+We were ready to go up to 2* but I did not want to jeopardise my education.

 Now I have finished school, I have decided to take a gap year and focus on my competition.
-My aim for 2016 is to compete Alvin at the Melbourne International and also, at Adelaide International three day event later on in the year.
+In 2016 my aim was to compete Alvin at the Melbourne International and also, at Adelaide International three day.
 Having a quiet year has made me more hungry for competition.

 10th Place 1* 4 – 5 April 2015 WAYER

 7th Place 1* 16 – 17 May 2015 Wooroloo